 Tonpa Shenrab Miwoche

-In the course of his 81 years of on earth, Tonpa Shenrab performed Twelve Great Deeds of a Buddha before manifesting Parinirvana in 7818 BC.
+In the course of his 81 years of on earth, Tonpa Shenrab performed Twelve Great Deeds of a Buddha before manifesting Parinirvana in 7818 BCE.

 The Twelve Deeds are: